FelipiMatheuz/palace-android/README.md

 ### Main goal

--Develop a card game "Palace" for Android.
+- Develop a card game "Palace" for Android.
--Portifolio (show project structure, data flow and use of resources that Kotlin can offer) -Fun (I found many other card games on Play Store but none palace/shithead card game)
+- Portifolio (show project structure, data flow and use of resources that Kotlin can offer)
+- Fun (I found many other card games on Play Store but none palace/shithead card game)

 ### Development